ray-x/navigator.lua/README.md

 # Navigator

-GUI for neovim lsp with a collection of most used LSP/treesitter functions.
+GUI for Neovim (nightly) built-in LSP with a collection of most used LSP/treesitter functions.
 Easy code navigation.
-Based on LSP.

 # Features:

 - LSP easy setup.
 Support some of the most commonly used lsp client setup
-- GUI
+- GUI with floating windows
 - fzy search
 - Better navigation for diagnostic errors, Navigate through files that contain errors/warnings
 - Group references/implementation/incomming/outgoing based on file names.